arcosx/image-build-benchmark/README.md

 #### for your own images
-fork this project, modify [.github/workflows/main.yml](.github/workflows/main.yml)， Of course you can also run it locally.
+fork this project, modify [.github/workflows/main.yml](.github/workflows/main.yml).Of course you can also run it locally.

 ```shell
 $ ./build.sh ${DOCKER_FILE_DIR} ${OUTPUT_CSV_PATH} ${RUN_TIMES} ${DIND_IMAGE} ${BUILDER}